PM Modi catches fleeting view of 'interesting' India-England 2nd Test

 Caught a fleeting view of an interesting test match in Chennai. 🏏 🇮🇳 🏴 pic.twitter.com/3fqWCgywhk— Narendra Modi (@narendramodi) February 14, 2021

 India, which lost the first Test by a massive margin of 227 runs, are in a commanding position in the ongoing Test match.
+England are leading the four match test series 1-0 after winning the opening encounter here.

+The Prime Minister was in the city to launch various government projects and lay the foundation stone for others.